Memory system implementation

 - If the memory access misses in the L1 data cache, the returned cache line is allocated in the L1 data cache but is marked as transient.

 - When the line is evicted from the L1 data cache, the transient hint is passed to the L2 cache so that the replacement policy will not attempt to retain the line.
-When the line is subsequently evicted from the L2 cache, it will bypass the L3 cache entirely.
+When the line is subsequently evicted from the L2 cache, it will bypass the next level cache entirely.

 Non-temporal loads indicate to the caches that the data is likely to